splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-splunk-setup.md

 # Splunk setup
 To ensure proper integration for SC4S and Splunk, perform the following tasks in your Splunk instance:

-1. Create copies of your SC4S indexes in Splunk.
+1. Create your SC4S indexes in Splunk.
 2. Configure your HTTP event collector.

 ## Step 1: Create indexes within Splunk

-SC4S maps each sourcetype to the following indexes by default:
+SC4S maps each sourcetype to the following indexes by default.
+You will also need to create these indexes in Splunk:

 * `email`
 * `epav`